anjiqbal/100DaysOfCode/README.md

 ### Today's progress:

-- Did some reading on React and watchd a video
+- Did some reading on React and watched a video
 - Codewars
 - Made a plan on resources I want to use tomorrow to learn React